-Let’s dig into why: Square keeps their pricing simple.
+Let’s dig into why: Square keeps its pricing simple.
 Merchants pay 2.75% per swiped transaction and 3.5% + $.15 per manual transaction across the board, with no monthly fees.
 No need for mounds of paperwork to get started; just sign up.
 The ease of signup and no monthly fees are two reasons why Square is perfect for really small startups.

 Unfortunately, those same benefits are why it’s not ideal for anyone over $5,000 per month in volume.
-The first disadvantage has to do with the fact that Square doesn’t conduct background or credit checks to use their product immediately.
+The first disadvantage has to do with the fact that Square doesn’t conduct background or credit checks to use its product immediately.
 This is great news for the small startup because it means you can take payments immediately.
 But beware that Square is known to hold funds against what they may deem “suspicious activities” on any account, which is an untenable risk for any startup with significant volume.

 The second issue is about the pricing.
-Square is great for micro startups because it charges no monthly fees, but it makes up for it in really expensive per transaction rates.
+Square is great for micro startups because it charges no monthly fees, but it makes up for it in really expensive per-transaction rates.
 That means that if you’re doing any significant volume, you’re overpaying with Square.

 If you’re in the micro-startup category (sub-$3,000 in sales per month) and don’t plan to take more than a few sporadic payments per month, or you just want a slightly cheaper alternative than Square, Flint provides users with means to capture credit cards without a swiper by using a smart phone’s camera.

-They offer flat fee pricing, with 2.95% for debit transactions and 2.95% for credit card transactions with no other charges, a month-to-month contract, and no early termination fees.
+They offer flat-fee pricing, with 2.95% for debit transactions and 2.95% for credit card transactions with no other charges, a month-to-month contract, and no early termination fees.
 Although those rates are still high relative to a traditional processor, they make sense for small businesses, because no other monthly fees or charges exist.